 Telehealth is one of the more important stories of the COVID pandemic.
 The utilization of telehealth tools has been catalyzed in a way no other effort has been able to since the advent of the model more than 20 years ago.
 So, what have we learned from the growth of telehealth, and what is likely to stick with us after COVID recedes?
 This panel will explore the question and highlight what we know - and what we think - about the future to come.

 Karen Gifford: Senior Director, Hospital Operations, Virginia Mason

 Julianna Yu, MD: Medical Director, Transfer Center & Acute Care Telemedicine, Virginia Mason

 Melanee Tiura: Chief Executive Officer, Iliuliuk Family & Health Services

 Afternoon keynote: A Conversation with Dr. Zink

-To close out State of Reform, our event will conduct one on one conversations with some of Alaska’s most thoughtful, most impactful health care executives and health policy leaders.
+To close out State of Reform, our event will conduct a one-on-one conversation with Dr. Anne Zink, Alaska’s Chief Medical Officer with DHSS.
 Bring your questions to what will be a thoughtful discussion on the future of care in Alaska.

 Annie Zink, MD: Chief Medical Officer, DHSS